suncoast-devs/handbook/lessons/css-intro/simple-selectors.md

 ### Universal Simple Selector

 The universal selector `*` is the ultimate joker.
 It allows selecting all elements on a page.
-As it is rarely used to apply a style to every element on a page, it is often used in combination with other selectors.
+Since it is rarely used to apply a style to every element on a page, it is often used in combination with other selectors.

 ### Attribute Selectors

 Many HTML tags are configured with attributes.
-For example, our `<a>` tags contain an `href` containing a URL.
-With attribute selectors we could apply a style to all links that are outside of our site, perhaps coloring them differently, or providing a background image to indicate the link leaves our site.
+For example, our `<a>` tags contain a `href` containing a URL.
+With attribute selectors, we could apply a style to all links that are outside of our site, perhaps coloring them differently or providing a background image to indicate the link leaves our site.

 ### Presence and value attribute selectors